 Volkswagen currently does not offer any vehicles with a liquefied petroleum gas (LPG) drive.
-The Sharan was sold with a liquefied petroleum gas drive under the designation Sharan 2.0 LPG until April 2010.
+Vehicles with LPG drive were offered up to April 2014.

 All vehicles made by Volkswagen with a liquefied petroleum gas drive can be operated using both liquefied petroleum gas and petrol.
-The BiFuel vehicles feature bivalent drive, meaning that along with the liquefied petroleum gas tank, the conventional, series-standard petrol tank is installed.
+The BiFuel vehicles feature a bivalent drive system, i.e. the conventional series petrol tank is installed along with the liquefied petroleum gas tank.